emilypx/appfair.github.io/index.md

 The "sandbox" is the name for a security environment within which a program is run that restricts the capabilities of the software.
 Your `/APP-ORG/App` fork is pre-configured to request minimal permissions, and thus runs in a very restrictive sandboxed environment: USB & bluetooth hardware access is not permitted, network access communication is blocked, and file access outside the app's own sandboxed container is not allowed.

-You may add new entitlements to your `/APP-ORG/App` fork's `App.entitlements` file.
+You may add new entitlements to your `/APP-ORG/App` fork's `Sandbox.entitlements` file.
 For each entitlement that is requested, a description of the reason for the entitlement must be added to `Info.plist`.
 This is enforced by the `Integration` phase.
 These descriptions should be plain language explaining why the app needs access to the specific permissions.